-PPF means public providend fund.
-Its a govt scheme which is run by post office and its a very safe financial product.
-There is no risk to it because its guranteed by govt of India.
+PPF means public provident fund.
+Its a govt scheme which is run by the post office and its a very safe financial product.
+There is no risk to it because it’s guaranteed by the govt of India.
 Its quite famous among investors for its safety and assured returns.

 On the other hand ELSS (Equity linked saving scheme) is fairly new financial product in India (from last 15 yrs).
-Its mainly a equity mutual fund which gives you income tax benefit.
+It’s mainly an equity mutual fund that gives you an income tax benefit.
 Equity mutual funds mainly invest in stocks of companies, which makes sure that they deliver high returns, but at the same time they are risky (actually volatile) and their returns keep going up and down.

-The returns in PPF change every year and its around 7.5-8% .
-Right now its 7.8% and it keeps on changing from time to time whichis notified by govt.
-Earliar many years back, PPF returns were in range of 12% and then it came down to 9%.
-But from last few years, its hovering around 8%.
+The returns in PPF change every year and it’s around 7.5-8 %.
+Right now its 7.8% and it keeps on changing from time to time which is notified by govt.
+Earlier many years back, PPF returns were in a range of 12% and then it came down to 9%.
+But from the last few years, it’s hovering around 8%.

-Incase of ELSS, its linked to market and the returns are not fixed in short term.
-Some years it can be 20% , some times it can be 50% and in some years it can be -25% also .
+In the case of ELSS, it’s linked to the market and the returns are not fixed in the short term.
+Some years it can be 20 %, some times it can be 50% and in some years it can be -25% also.
 So you can see that the returns are totally dependent on stock markets and how well they perform.
-However in a long term, you can be assured that you will get a return in range of 12-18%.
+However, in the long term, you can be assured that you will get a return in the range of 12-18%.
 The returns are not at all guaranteed by anyone.

-On the other hand, ELSS have a lock in for just 3 yrs.
+On the other hand, ELSS has a lock-in for just 3 yrs.
 You can take out your money after 3 yrs.
-Important point to note here is that each investment is locked in for 3 yrs, so if you have an SIP running in ELSS fund, then each installment is locked for 36 months.
+The important point to note here is that each investment is locked in for 3 yrs, so if you have a SIP running in an ELSS fund, then each installment is locked for 36 months.

 PPF is not at all risky because its value does not go down.
-PPF is also guranteed by govt, so there are no changes of fraud.
-If you plot the graph of your PPF value, you will see a straight line going up ..
-However note that PPF has a totally different kind of risk, which is that does not give inflation adjusted positive returns.
-Means that its returns match the inflation and at the end, you do not have any net returns.
+PPF is also guaranteed by govt, so there are no changes in fraud.
+If you plot the graph of your PPF value, you will see a straight line going up.
+However, note that PPF has a totally different kind of risk, which is that it does not give inflation-adjusted positive returns.
+This means that its returns match the inflation and in the end, you do not have any net returns.

-On the other hand ELSS are volatile, which is often reffered to as “RISK” .
-The value of ELSSS keeps going up and down depending the stock market movements.
-In the short term you might experience a down turn and loss in value, but over a longer term, you will see good results.
+On the other hand, ELSS is volatile, which is often referred to as “RISK” .
+The value of ELSSS keeps going up and down depending on the stock market movements.
+In the short term, you might experience a downturn and loss in value, but over the longer-term, you will see good results.

-As most of the investors are risk averse and do not like to see a dip in value of their investments, most of the investors stay away from ELSS or stocks in general, and loose the chance to experience great returns at the same time.
+As most of the investors are risk-averse and do not like to see a dip in the value of their investments, most of the investors stay away from ELSS or stocks in general and lose the chance to experience great returns at the same time.

-PPF is tax free.
+PPF is tax-free.
 There is no tax on PPF returns.
-Whatever returns you get in PPF are 100% tax exempt.
+Whatever returns you get in PPF is 100% tax-exempt.

-Earliar ELSS was also tax exempt after 1 yr, but with budget 2017-2018, now any gains in equity mutual funds or stocks are taxable @10% when you sell them, but you get an exemption of Rs 1 lac per yr.
-Which means that if your profit after selling ELSS is 4 lacs, then you have to pay 10% tax on 3 lacs.
-However even after this taxation, the post tax returns of ELSS are much better than any other investment option.
+Earlier ELSS was also tax-exempt after 1 yr, but with budget 2017-2018, now any gains in equity mutual funds or stocks are taxable @10% when you sell them, but you get an exemption of Rs 1 lac per yr.
+This means that if your profit after selling ELSS is 4 lacs, then you have to pay a 10% tax on 3 lacs.
+However, even after this taxation, the post-tax returns of ELSS are much better than any other investment option.

-Here is an infographic which shows you a quick comparision between PPF and ELSS.
+Here is an infographic that shows you a quick comparison between PPF and ELSS.

 The banks are just a medium to invest and nothing else.

-Its important to check how PPF and ELSS have performed in last 20 yrs (1996 – 2016) so that you get a fair idea on their performance and which one is better from a long term point of view.
-So we took one of the famour ELSS (HDFC Tax Saver) as an example along with PPF and calculated how the value in both will increase over time if someone invests Rs 1 lac in both the financial product.
+It’s important to check how PPF and ELSS have performed in the last 20 yrs (1996 – 2016) so that you get a fair idea on their performance and which one is better from a long term point of view.
+So we took one of the famous ELSS (HDFC Tax Saver) as an example along with PPF and calculated how the value in both will increase over time if someone invests Rs 1 lac in both the financial product.

-In the above table you can see that Rs 1 lac of yearly investment for 20 yrs have accumulated to Rs 54 lacs in PPF, where as it become 2.2 crores in the ELSS, which means that ELSS gave 5 times more returns than PPF.
+In the above table, you can see that Rs 1 lac of yearly investment for 20 yrs have accumulated to Rs 54 lacs in PPF, whereas it becomes 2.2 crores in the ELSS, which means that ELSS gave 5 times more returns than PPF.